voluch/OperSo/README.md

 # OperSo

 This application can be used by sociological companies to analyse "Open questions" answers (question without answer options).
-THis application make a clustering of answers.
+This application makes a clustering of answers.

 ## Installation

+Be sure, that you have already installed python and git on your PC.
+If not, at installing python, it is better to check "Add PATH to..." to avoid problems in a future.

 To open Command Prompt press Win + R to open the Run box, then type "cmd" and hit Enter to open it.
 Go to the folder where you want to install application with command: